ritikachauhann/Online-Food-Order-System/README.md

 # Online food ordering system
-> Group project for DBMS lab course in IIT Kharagpur
+> Group project for chitkara university
 > The data for reviews, food items and restaurants was taken from an open source dataset : http://menus.nypl.org/data
 > We used collaborative filtering for recomendation system from the following project : https://github.com/ocelma/python-recsys
 ## Contributors